tweag/sparkle/posts/hello-sparkle.md

   time.

-Deep within sparkle lies a proto inline-java waiting to break free, much in the style of inline-r and inline-c.
+Deep within sparkle lies a proto inline-java waiting to break free, much in the style of [inline-r][inline-r] and [inline-c][inline-c].
 That is to say, in pursuit of running Haskell on Spark, we ended up with most of the basic elements to enable writing mixed syntax source files including both Java and Haskell for seamless interop.
 So from here what we'd like to do is,

 * build out a true inline-java to make writing bindings to the rest of the Spark API that we haven't yet covered far quicker and more